sjpiper145/MakerSkillTree/README.md

 - For school students working on self-directed activities (See Kids STEAM Skills tree)
 - For recruitment / competency checking

-# How to Make Your Own

-Use the template pack in the files, including PNG / PDF and AI files to fill in with your software of choice.
-If you've filled it in, I'm happy to polish it with custom icons and release it in this repository.

-My aim with the skill trees is:
-- flexible with goals rather than too specific, everyone's journey is different
-- Inspiring to try new things rather than completionist
-- Include options for tools that aren't cost / availability restrictive

-With a total of 73 skill tiles, there's a lot of boxes to fill in!
-To help prompt ideas, I usually include the following:
-- What's the first few things you do in this skill?
-- What materials might you use at a basic / intermediate / advanced level?
-- What tools might you use at a basic / intermediate / advanced level?
-- What techniques might you use at a basic / intermediate / advanced level?
-- What might go wrong and how would you fix it?
-- Where might you visit to learn more / get involved in a community?
-- What interskill / interdisciplinary techniques could you try?
-Eg. Electronics + Textiles = Wearable Tech
-- Gifting a friend something made from x skill
-- Teaching a class or friend on x skill
-- Releasing an online tutorial on x skill

 # Yet to Make (11/35)
 Classic Skills:
 ✅ Woodworking